 <?import java.util.Arrays?> <std:foreach var="num" in="Arrays.asList(2, 3, 5, 7, 11)"> <div> <html:text value="num"/> </div> </std:foreach>

-Most of expressions you ever write in components are in fact lambda expressions.
-So, for example, the following:
+Most expressions you write in components are in fact lambda expressions.
+So, for example:

 <std:foreach var="employee" in="employees"> ... </std:foreach>

-Is a shortcut of the following full form:
+Is a shortcut for the following full form:

 <std:foreach var="employee" in="() -> employees"> ... </std:foreach>